Tuscany Adventure Holidays

 Activity and adventure Holidays in Tuscany with Exodus, the adventure travel experts.

 Tuscany more than lives up to the hype; sun baked villages, soul-stirring picture perfect countryside and a wealth of Renaissance treasures, some of the finest rustic produce and equally fine wines.
 Tuscany can lay claim to offer the best of everything Italian.
 Being this perfect does has its downside – the coach-loads of tourists that descend in their droves every summer.
 Fortunately for the more adventurous, they stick to a well-trodden path, which leaves the rest of this delightful region free for us to explore.
+Tuscany is one of our most popular destinations for our walking holidays in Italy.

 Four Tuscan Treasures